Online Engineering Programs Home

 Michigan Tech

-Michigan Tech also has an online master of science (MS) in electrical engineering with a focus on power systems.
+Michigan Tech has an online master of science (MS) in electrical engineering with a focus on power systems.
 Notably, the Air Force, American Electric Power, and Consumers Energy have all funded this university’s research endeavors.
 Online students in this program enroll in the same classes as on-campus students and follow the same schedule and syllabus completing almost the same coursework.
 Lectures can be viewed at their convenience from the comfort of their office or home.

 Classes cover topics such as distribution engineering; circuits and instrumentation for cyber-physical systems; electric energy systems; power electronics; advanced methods in power systems; transient analysis methods; power system protection; wind power; and power systems dynamics and stability.
 The program consists of 30 credits, of which 21 are dedicated to electric power.
 If pursued on-campus, it’s possible to extend the program and combine the MS degree with a PhD.